bopen/react-jsonschema-form-field-geolocation/README.md

 * `height` - the map height.
 Setting an height is required by OpenLayers (with this props, or by CSS)
 * `geocoder` settings passed to the `ol-geocoder` instance.
   Default value (see [documentation](https://github.com/jonataswalker/ol-geocoder#new-geocodertype-options) for options defails):
+* `showTitle` - default to `true`.
+Display the field title; default value is commonly OK, but you could like to disable it when using [custom field template](https://github.com/mozilla-services/react-jsonschema-form/#field-template)

   ```javascript
     {